castorini/anserini/docs/experiments-jdiq2018.md

 **Update (6/12/2019)**:
 With commit [`75e36f9`](https://github.com/castorini/anserini/commit/75e36f97f7037d1ceb20fa9c91582eac5e974131), which upgrades Anserini to Lucene 8.0, we are no longer maintaining the reproducibility of these experiments.
 That is, running these commands will produce results different from the numbers reported here.
-The most recent version in which these results are reproducible is the [v0.5.1](https://github.com/castorini/anserini/releases) release (6/11/2019).
+The most recent version in which these results are reproduce is the [v0.5.1](https://github.com/castorini/anserini/releases) release (6/11/2019).

 ## Parameter Tuning